Loading...

 Model specs

 Walk-forward validation trains the model only on past data and tests it on future games, mimicking real-world usage.
 This is the honest way to measure accuracy.
 In-sample accuracy (testing on the same data you trained on) is always inflated and misleading.
-PuckCast's 62% number comes from 4-fold temporal cross-validation across 5,002 games.
+PuckCast's 60.90% number comes from 5-fold temporal cross-validation across 6,560 games.

 Three main reasons: goals are rare events (typically 5-7 per game combined), so a single lucky bounce can flip the outcome.
 The puck is small, fast, and deflects unpredictably off sticks, skates, and bodies.
 And goalie performance varies significantly game to game in ways that are difficult to model in advance.

 Not all predictions are created equal.
-PuckCast assigns confidence grades (A+ through D) based on how much edge the model sees.
-A+ and A games historically hit at a significantly higher rate than the 62% average, while D games sit closer to a coin flip.
+PuckCast assigns confidence grades (A through C) based on how much edge the model sees.
+A-grade games historically hit at 71.2%, well above the 61% average, while C games sit closer to a coin flip.
 By focusing on high-confidence picks, you can filter for the model's strongest signals.